Misha Black

 He was born in 1910 in Baku, Russian Empire (now Azerbaijan) into a wealthy Jewish family.
 From 1959 to 1975 Black was a professor of industrial design at the Royal College of Art in London, England.
 During his tenure at the Royal College of Art, he became President of the International Council of Societies of Industrial Design (Icsid) from 1959 to 1961.
 He was also a Fellow of the Chartered Society of Designers, and winner of the Minerva Medal, the Society's highest award.
 He was knighted in 1972.
 Between 1974 and 1976 Black was President of the Design and Industries Association.

 Notable works

-Black is remembered largely for his iconic design of the Westminster street name signs, the external styling of British Railways Southern Region British Rail Class 71 electric locomotives of 1958 and Western Region British Rail Class 52 diesel locomotives of 1961.
+Some examples of Black’s designs include the Westminster street name signs, the external styling of British Railways Southern Region British Rail Class 71 electric locomotives of 1958 and Western Region British Rail Class 52 diesel locomotives of 1961.
 He also designed the London Underground 1967 Stock that was used on the Victoria line between 1967 and 2011.
 On 27 July 2003 at Salisbury station, preserved Class 52 D1015 named Western Champion was unveiled carrying temporary Sir Misha Black nameplates.

-Black is often credited for designing the black/brown/orange/yellow moquette originally used by London Transport and also the West Yorkshire Passenger Transport Executive in the late 1970s onwards; whilst he commissioned the fabric it was actually the work of noted textile designer Jacqueline Groag.
+Black is often credited for designing the black/brown/orange/yellow moquette originally used by London Transport and also the West Yorkshire Passenger Transport Executive in the late 1970s onwards; whilst he commissioned the fabric it was actually the work of the textile designer Jacqueline Groag.

 Publications

 Family

-His brother was the philosopher Max Black.
+His elder brother was the philosopher Max Black, and his younger brother was the public relations manager Sam Black.